futurepixels/futurepixels.co.uk/content/posts/2023-10-18-Using-legacy-peer-deps-in-node-js.md

 npm ERR!     /home/node/.npm/_logs/2023-10-11T09_37_53_642Z-debug-0.log
 ```

 You will notice that there are three things going on in this sea of text.
-The first half is a warning about conflicting dependencies, the second part is a notice of a new version of npm, and the third is an error - this is the part we are going to focus on.
+The first half is a warning about conflicting dependencies, the second part is a notice of a new version of NPM, and the third is an error - this is the part we are going to focus on.

 Like any coder will do, I took to Google and other repositories I had access too for insight.
 After some [reading](https://github.blog/2021-02-02-npm-7-is-now-generally-available/#peer-dependencies) (and yes, it did involved multiple StackOverflow post’s), I found that this was a “common” problem.
 However, I failed my stars and stripes I’d earned from my time in the field and took the advice of various posts and examples, and added `--legacy-peer-deps`, I ran the test suite and everything passed - awesome work Nigel \o/!